RJCroes/Academic-Projects/LLM-Hotel-Chatbot-Croes-Rodolfo/README.md

 ## Usage

 ### Running Notebook
-- Open the notebook `Assignment01-3080195.ipynb`.
+- Open the notebook `LLM-Chatbot-Prompt.ipynb`.
 - Execute cells sequentially to run the chatbot and test the prompts.

 ### Viewing Documentation
-- Refer to `ITNPAI1-Assignment1Report-3080195.pdf` for comprehensive details on prompt engineering and results.
+- Refer to `Report-LLM-Chatbot-Resort-Croes-Rodolfo.pdf` for comprehensive details on prompt engineering and results.

 ## Testing and Evaluation